opiy-org/asterisk-ari-php/README.md

         }
     }

 Write a PHP script to start your WebSocketClient worker process.
 This is a blocking process!
 For production, you should use a process manager to run it in the background.
-We recommend 'supervisor' for linux.
+We recommend [supervisor](http://supervisord.org/) for Linux.

     <?php